 Rundoo

 Rundoo is the AI-first POS built only for independent supply stores.
-Hardware stores get the co-op integrations described earlier, charge accounts with tiered contractor pricing at the register, inventory that updates in real time, and Rundoo AI on every screen to answer questions like which products lost margin last month or what to reorder before the season.
+Hardware stores get the co-op integrations described earlier, charge accounts with tiered contractor pricing at the register, inventory that updates in real time, and Dooey on every screen to answer questions like which products lost margin last month or what to reorder before the season.
 The averages across stores that switched, and the caveats that go with them, are in our ROI analysis.
 And when the Tafferas asked for a self-checkout on their very first technical call, nobody promised them anything, they signed anyway, and the station was live in time for the grand opening crowd.

 How to choose